rianrietveld/test/README.md

 # Test

 This repo is for testing and research.
-The code and generated DOM can be invalid or accessible.
+The code and generated DOM can be invalid or inaccessible.